LISRec: Modeling User Preferences with Learned Item Shortcuts for Sequential Recommendation: Methodology

+To obtain semantically meaningful item representations suitable for preference-level reasoning, we train a language model on item textual descriptions using the instruction tuning based item representation method.

+For item semantic representation, each item $v$ is represented purely through its descriptive attributes—excluding any item ID—to improve generalization and reduce dependency on sparse or domain-specific identifiers:

+Building upon the Next Item Prediction (NIP) objective~\cite{Sun2019Bert4rec}, we serialize each user history $\mathcal{H} = \{v_1, \dots, v_{t-1}\}$ into a concatenated text sequence:

-Then we use the instruction to illustrate the Next Item Prediction task: ``\textit{This is $\mathcal{T}$ dataset.
-Here is the visit history list of the user: $\Tilde{X}(\mathcal{H})'$, recommend next item}'', aiming to predict the $t$-th step item $v_t$.
+This sequence is passed to the encoder alongside an instruction prompt: ``This is the $\mathcal{T}$ dataset.
+Here is the visit history list of the user: $\Tilde{X}'(\mathcal{H})$, recommend next item''.
+The encoder is trained to predict the next item $v_t$, encouraging it to learn semantic dependencies that align with user preferences.
+After training, the encoder produces item embeddings $\vec{v}$, where pairwise semantic similarity can be evaluated via the cosine similarity:

+This representation approach is fully text-driven, enabling the item representation model to operate across item vocabularies and different tasks while capturing semantic regularities grounded in language.